-To avoid electrical shock, re-apply the insulation sleeve (Figure 1, item e) over the probe tip when the hook clip is not used.
-This also avoids the risk of accidently interconnecting the reference contact of multiple probes when groundleads are connected or avoids short-circuiting any circuitry via the bare ground ring of the probe..
+To avoid electrical shock, re-apply the insulation sleeve (Fig. 1 item e)) over the probe tip when the hook clip is not used.
+This also avoids the risk of accidently interconnecting the reference contact of multiple probes when groundleads are connected.